 In addition to making a gift to this Fund, we encourage you to support local nonprofit organizations that work with the people and families who are most vulnerable in our community.
 Community health centers, homeless shelters, early childhood and afterschool programs, food pantries and others, which are already dealing with reductions in state and federal funding, will be further stressed.
 In times like this, philanthropy can shine.

-The fund’s resources will initially be directed to 501c3 organizations serving high need, vulnerable populations in Greater Waterbury and the Litchfield Hills, including low-income individuals and residents without health insurance and/or access to sick days; immigrants; persons with disabilities; and communities of color, among others.
+The fund’s resources are directed to 501c3 organizations serving high need, vulnerable populations in Greater Waterbury and the Litchfield Hills, including low-income individuals and residents without health insurance and/or access to sick days; immigrants; persons with disabilities; and communities of color, among others.